dinfuehr/dinfuehr-hugo/content/blog/jsc-stack.md

 ### Stack Unwinding
 JS and C++-stack frames can be arbitrarily intertwined, JSC therefore needs a way to safely unwind the stack.
-JSC doesn't have any knowledge about C++-stack frames - it just skips that part of the stack at once (no matter how many actual C++-function that actual are).
+JSC doesn't have any knowledge about C++ stack frames - it just skips that part of the stack at once (no matter how many actual C++-function that actual are).
 For JS-function it is actual possible - and even required - to unwind function by function.

 TODO: insert image here